fizx/sit/README.md

 * **True realtime**
   This is "true" real time, as opposed to "near" real time.
 SIT eliminates garbage collection, "commits," "flushes," and fsyncs.
 This is search highly optimized for recency and real-time.
+(However, we have not gone as far as hardware realtime or kernel guarantees)
 * **Write, then read**
   Trivially support search results which include the document you _just_ added.
 * **Computationally efficient percolation**